hyphop/khadas-rescue/README.md

-# Krescue - tiny fast rescure system for khadas VIMs boards
+# Krescue - tiny fast rescure system for khadas VIMs and Edge boards (amlogic & rockchips socs)

 One universal rescue system for khadas vims boards.
 We try to make one simple alternative way for solve common users problems!